-Running Without the Ball
+Running Without the Soccer Ball

 Give and Go or Wall Pass

 You almost need to sucker the defender towards you if you're trying to pull off a give and go in soccer.
 You want to act as though the defender is going to be able to intercept the ball, then play the ball and go, accelerating into the open space to receive the return pass.
 The idea is to draw the defender as close to you as possible and then play the give and go.
+Check out this give and go between Ryan Giggs and David Beckham.
+It just happens to take place over forty yards.
+Beckham plays a long ball to Giggs who then plays a long ball back to Beckham.
+Yeah, although they usually are, give and goes don't have to be in tight spaces.

 The Cross Over Exchange